Photo Credit: JeffKat

 Photo Credit: Instagram.com/aluraroe

-Alura and Wesley, the owners of this 2010 Jayco Designer 35RLTS, live full time in it in the Florida Keys.
+Alura and Wesley, the owners of this 2010 Jayco Designer 35RLTS, live full time in the Florida Keys.

 They decided to do a bold makeover on the living area to make it exactly what they wanted, including replacing the faux rock with wood planks, turning the glass cabinets into shelves, and painting the whole thing a beautiful shade of teal.